Product prototype building is gaining immense popularity within different industries.

 Here's an example - Michael O'Donnell, founder of Cave Tools, started with a generic product.
 He is now making $200k/month:

-Once you are able to find suppliers that can manufacture your own product, you may want to order a few different samples and test them for quality.
+Once you are able to find suppliers that manufacture similar products, you may want to order a few different samples and test them for quality.

 Check out Ahmad Iqbal's experience finding the perfect supplier to manufacture his hand-held bidets: